Longbridge: Longbridge plant

 Since 1906, the area has been dominated by the Longbridge plant, which produced Austin, Nash Metropolitan, Morris, British Leyland, and most recently MG Rover cars.
 The factory became dormant, and some parts of the older sections of the site were demolished after MG Rover fell into administration in April 2005.
 The plant was one of the main employers of the local population and the resultant layoffs caused local decline.
 The company, renamed MG Motor (owned by MG Rover's would-be partner Shanghai Automotive Industry Corporation) resumed limited MG TF sports car production within a small portion of the factory in August 2008 and in late 2010 started final assembly of the MG6.
 Production ceased completely in 2017, when the Chinese car maker decided to ship the fully assembled cars to the UK.
 The remaining disused sections of the factory were demolished on 4 August 2006.

 Regeneration

 25,410 people live in Longbridge.

-Gary Sambrook of the Conservative Party is the Member of Parliament (MP) for Birmingham Northfield, representing the seat since the December 2019 general election.

-As part of the Ward of Longbridge And West Heath, Longbridge is represented on Birmingham City Council by Debbie Clancy (Conservative Party) and Brett O'Reilly (Labour Party) who was very narrowly elected at the 2018 Birmingham City Council election.
+As part of the Ward of Longbridge And West Heath, Longbridge is represented as of the 2022 Birmingham City Council Election on Birmingham City Council by Debbie Clancy and Ron Storer who are both of the Conservative Party.